group6tech/diva-docs/app/v2/articles/sign-in-and-out-of-fusion.md

 ---
-title: Signing in and out of DIVA Fusion
+title: Sign in and out of DIVA Fusion
 category: admin
 topic: fusion
 sortOrder: 100